arrawatia/FCND-Estimation-CPP/writeup.md

 PASS: ABS(Quad.Est.E.Yaw-0.000000) was less than Quad.Est.S.Yaw for 79% of the time
 ```

-A (high speed) gif of the simulation `10_MagUpdate` which shows that **the estimated standard deviation that accurately captures the error and maintain an error within acceptable bounds t**.
+A (high speed) gif of the simulation `10_MagUpdate` which shows that **the estimated standard deviation accurately captures the error and the error is within acceptable bounds**.
 ![Scenario 4.1](output/scenario-4.mov.gif)

 A movie at normal speed is here : [output/scenario-4.mov](output/scenario-4.mov)